dmmagdal/Huggingface_Examples/Text2Image_StableDiffusion/README.md

  		output.enable_custom_widget_manager()
  		```
  - Run inference with Pytorch's autocast module.
 There is some variability to be expected in results, however there are also a number of parameters that can be tweaked such as `guidance_scale`, `number_of_steps`, and setting random seed (for deterministic results) that should help get more consistent results.
+ - On Windows, you will have to either run the program as administrator or enable developer mode.
+I would recommend just running the program as administrator for more better overall security than enabling developer mode.
+Enable developer mode at your own risk.
+For more information, see the following [Microsoft page](https://learn.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development).

 ### Resources: